garthmortensen/codex/cheatsheets/py_basics.md

 for k, v in math.__dict__.items():
 	print(k, "*****", v)
 ```
-> displays namespace
-> 'math'
-> 'this'

-__name__ is equal to __main__ when a module is running as a standalone program. __name__ is equal to the module name when it the module is imported.
+__name__ is equal to __main__ when a module is running as a standalone program. __name__ is equal to the module name when the module is imported.
 You can test this to conditionally execute module testing code, but only when the script isn't imported.

-create main_script.py
+Create main_script.py:
 ```python
 class Person:
     def __init__(self, name):